divyanshsingh07/CopyPasteBlocker/README.md

 ## Support

-If you find any issues or have suggestions, please open an issue on [GitHub](https://github.com/divyanshsingh07/code-paste-blocker).
+If you find any issues or have suggestions, please open an issue on [GitHub](https://github.com/divyanshsingh07/CopyPasteBlocker).

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License